The Routledge Handbook of Africana Criminologies

 Nontyatyambo Pearl Dastile

-Emmanuel Onyeozili is a Professor of Criminal Justice, University of Maryland, Eastern Shore.
+Emmanuel Onyeozili is a professor of criminology and criminal justice, University of Maryland, Eastern Shore.

-Nontyatyambo Dastile is an Associate Professor of Criminology, University of South Africa.
+Nontyatyambo Pearl Dastile is an associate professor of criminology, University of South Africa.

 "The Routledge Handbook of Africana Criminologies masterfully fills a blind spot in the study of crime and justice.
 The volume is groundbreaking in its complete devotion to topics typically neglected in western criminology, including: Nelson Mandela’s Criminology, Liberation Criminology, Indigenous African Criminologies, African views on the death penalty, gangs in Trinidad and Tobago, White internationals, colonization, and Gun-Boat Criminology.
 Collectively, the authors have provided the discipline with a rare window into Africana-Centered criminology.
 Thus, neophyte and more established social scientists interested in crime and justice will learn much from the volume and likely will be inspired to study this fertile area of inquiry that emanates from a distinctive Africana-centered epistemology."